opensim/opensim-libs/README.md

 # Nuget

 Opensim will avoid to use Nuget whenever possible.
-In same cases we may extract and use only the files we need out of the packages garbage
+In same cases we may extract and use only the files we need out of the nuget packages garbage

 # License